rahulkavale/rahulkavale.github.io/_posts/2014-11-16-scrap-your-map-reduce.markdown

 	The data itself is mostly structured or semi structured.

-    Since the enormous size of data, commodity hardware makes more sense for storage/computation over it, and hence its always distributed and powered by not so high end hardware, as we know the distributed nature makes the programming complicated.
+    Since the enormous size of data, commodity hardware makes more sense for its storage/computation, and hence its always distributed and powered by not so high end hardware, making the data distributed across cluster of many such machines, and as we know the distributed nature makes the programming complicated.

 *  Immutability and MapReduce model